 CALL US AT: (323) 285-0939 or use our Contact Us email form.

 Processing of queries in an SQL Server application is done at the server, which significantly reduces network traffic.
 The application itself, however, must continue to reside in the memory of each user's PC.
-This means that each client machine must be capable of running the appropriate operating system and the correct version of Microsoft Accesss.
-Even when the correct operating system and version of Accesss are in place, problems can still exist.
+This means that each client machine must be capable of running the appropriate operating system and the correct version of Microsoft Access.
+Even when the correct operating system and version of Access are in place, problems can still exist.

 SQL Server consistently leads in performance benchmarks with very fast processing speed, such as TPC-E and TPC-H, and in real-world application performance.
 With SQL Server 2016, performance is enhanced with a number of new technologies, including in-memory enhancements, Query Store, and temporal support.
 SQL Server continues to lead the way.
 Gartner rated SQL Server as having the most complete vision of any operational database management system.